blcxtranslations/blcx/_translated/chapter-0040.md

 "Hey, did you go to the auction this morning?"

-一个破锣般的声音
 The sound of a broken gong attracted everyone's attention.
 Lin Xuan also glanced back.
 It was a burly man dressed in the coarse clothing style of rogue cultivators.

-“怎么，
-你老哥也参与了竞拍？”旁边的一个胖胖的少年接口道，
-满脸敬仰。
+"What, are you also participating in the auction?" said a chubby youth with a face full of respect.

 The man blushed.
 "We rogue cultivators, do not have the strength to participate and can only go watch."

 "Oh."
-“哦。”众人露出原来如此的神色，
-suddenly losing interest and went back to eating and drinking tea.
+The crowd showed an expression of understanding and suddenly lost interest, and went back to eating and drinking tea.

 "Hey, listen to me."
-大汉显然很有表现欲，
-seeing that they were not paying attention to him, he became agitated.
+The man like to grandstand, seeing that they were not paying attention to him, he became agitated.
 "Do you know, the items in the auction are real treasures.
 Just this morning, there were three low grade spirit tools, two mid grade spirit tools, and one high grade spirit tool."

 Speaking of spirit tools, all the cultivators started to become interested.
 Although spirit tools were simplified magical treasures, but their magical power was great.
 Many Foundation Building cultivators did not even have them, so these Spirit Gathering rogue cultivators could only wishfully think of them.